praghubanshi12/movie-management-system/README.md

 # movie-management-system
 Simple CRUD application for movie management using PHP and React JS

-## For running the backend
+## For running the backend (PHP v8)
 Go to server folder, and run the following command :
 * php -S localhost:8000

-## For running the frontend
+## For running the frontend (React JS v18, Next JS v14)
-Go to client folder, and run these 2 command sequentially :
+Go to client folder, and run these 3 commands sequentially :
+* npm install
 * npm run build
 * npm run start